-The Stardom Calypso Tent Every Wednesday from January 18th 2017 Commonly called “Stardom,” this event is held every Wednesday before Carnival at the Sisserou Hotel in Castle Comfort.
+The Stardom Calypso Tent Every Wednesday from January 18th 2017 Commonly called “Stardom,” this event is held every Wednesday before Carnival at The Strip (Lalay Coco).
 It is a Calypso Show Series by which, through a method of elimination that lasts for weeks, the Calypsonians to participate in the Calypso Monarch Competition are chosen.
 The serious calypso commentary and mix of humour and local scandal makes the tent a favorite among locals.
 The Stardom “King of the Tent” takes place the last Wednesday before Carnival weekend.

 Showdown Mas Camp